Blog · arXiv Analysis · Last reviewed June 25, 2026

 In the paper's account, the Digital Omnibus on AI contains four broad categories of amendments.
 It adjusts timelines, standards, and compliance tools.
 It introduces simplification measures around documentation, registration, and AI literacy obligations.
 It changes governance by reinforcing the AI Office's role for general-purpose AI models and certain large platforms.
 It also addresses sandboxes and relationships with other EU legislation.

 Those moves are not merely housekeeping.
 Casey and Colonna argue that some proposed amendments go beyond technical fixes and alter the scope and operation of core AI Act obligations.
-The European Parliament's Legislative Train page, updated May 22, 2026, records provisional agreement, including delayed dates for high-risk AI rules and changes to registration, documentation, AI Office powers, and some product-embedded systems.
+The European Parliament's Legislative Train page, updated May 22, 2026, records the provisional agreement, including delayed dates for high-risk AI rules and changes to registration, documentation, AI Office powers, bias-correction data processing, and some product-embedded systems.
+Parliament's June 16 approval confirmed the same broad settlement, while leaving the Council's formal adoption step to complete the legislative path.

 The site should read this as an implementation lesson.
 A law can be too slow for an industry and too fast for the institutions meant to enforce it.
 The key question is whether simplification preserves the public purpose of the law or turns implementation friction into an excuse to narrow accountability.